Great Reasons to Switch to LED Lighting #1: Ludicrously Long-Lasting

 Well, a major cause of bulb-demise is the heat they produce.
-That’s right, traditional light bulbs are the authors of their own misfortune, because they’re simply unable to get rid of the heat that they themselves produce.
+That’s right, traditional light bulbs are the authors of their own misfortune.
+This is because they’re simply unable to get rid of the heat that they themselves produce.
 And they produce a LOT of heat!

-In fact, up to 90% of an incandescent light bulb’s energy is wasted on the heat it produces when it passes electricity through its hair-like filament.
-Hair-like filaments, unsurprisingly, don’t last very long when heated until they’re white-hot, and this accounts for their short life-span.
+In fact, up to 90% of an incandescent light bulb’s energy is wasted on the heat it produces.
+Hair-like filaments, unsurprisingly, don’t last very long.
+Being repeatedly heated until they’re white-hot accounts for their short life-span.

-LEDs, on the other hand, work in a completely different way and while the process does generate a very small amount of heat, this is very quickly drawn away from the bulbs all-important electronic components by an integral aluminium heat-sink that’s located at their base.
+LEDs, on the other hand, work in a completely different way.
+While the process does generate a very small amount of heat, this is very quickly drawn away from the bulbs all-important electronic components by an integral aluminium heat-sink that’s located at their base.

 The video below contains all the proof you'll ever need that LED lights and bulbs generate less heat than incandescents!